stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_1.md

 * {{ site.data.dungeon.av.bestial_roar }} does a moderate amount of damage to the whole group, be ready to use {{ site.data.talent.as }} and {{ site.data.talent.ag }}.

 **{{ site.data.dungeon.av.nullmagic_hornswog }}**
 * {{ site.data.dungeon.av.null_stomp }} will make them jump to a random location, typically preferring to jump to farther players.
-Stay in melee as much as possible.
+Stay close melee as much as possible.

 ---

 ## {{ site.data.dungeon.av.telash_greywing }}

 * Do not use CDs at the start of the battle, the boss will go immune after ~20 seconds.
-* {{ site.data.dungeon.av.frost_bomb }} will require players to spread and let space for your group to move after it drops.
-Use {{ site.data.talent.gust_of_wind }} to quickly go out of the patch of ice and {{ site.data.talent.swg }} to keep uptime.
+* {{ site.data.dungeon.av.frost_bomb }} will require players to spread and let space for the group to move after it drops.
+Use {{ site.data.talent.gust_of_wind }} to quickly go out of the patch of ice.
+Use {{ site.data.talent.swg }} to keep uptime.
 * Hide inside of a {{ site.data.dungeon.av.vault_rune }} during {{ site.data.dungeon.av.absolute_zero }}.
 * You should already be spreaded for {{ site.data.dungeon.av.icy_devastator }}, just use {{ site.data.talent.as }} if you are targeted.